-- c) Property, plant and equipment include property and equipment mortgaged to the Saudi Industrial Development Fund (SIDF) related to the Company's branch, Al Yamamah Factory for Electric Poles and Accessories, with a net book value as at 30 September 2021 amounting to SR 42.32 million (30 September 2020: SR 49.82 million) (Note 15).
-The Company paid all due installments to the Saudi Industrial Development Fund on 4 June 2020, management released the aforementioned mortgage during 2021. - d) The buildings of the Company include buildings with net book value amounting to SR 117.63 million as at 30 September 2021 (30 September 2020: SR 129.22 million) that are constructed on lands leased from the Saudi Authority for Industrial Cities and Technical Areas (MODON) for 20 years, started on 29 Shawal 1429H, and the lease is renewable for a similar period with similar or with other terms as agreed upon between the concerned parties, except for the poles and towers factories, as they are constructed on a land owned by the Company. - e) The buildings of the subsidiary's factory with net book value amounting to SR 72 million as at 30 September 2021 (30 September 2020: SR 76.9 million) are constructed on a piece of land leased from the Royal Commission for Yanbu for 35 years, started on 5 Rabie Thani 1427H for a nominal annual lease.
-Rent is renewable for concessive periods with the same terms and other terms as agreed between relevant parties. - The Company has studied the impairment of its property, plant and equipment and the recoverable amount is accounted for as at 30 September 2021, based on the value-in-use for cash generating unit determined by the Group, which comprise of net operating assets of the sectors.
-When determining the value in use of the cash generating unit, the cash flows that were determined using the weighted average cost of capital for a five-year period were discounted at 7.26% rate before the calculation of Zakat until 2025, according to the estimated useful lives of the related plant and equipment.
-This study resulted in a decrease in the assets of two factories within the construction and electricity sectors (the vacuum structures factory and the electric power towers factory) with an amount of SR 7.01 million (30 September 2020: SR 7.01 million) and the decrease in the value was allocated to machinery, equipment and buildings.
+- c) The buildings of the Company include buildings with net book value amounting to SR 124.7 million as at 30 September 2022 (30 September 2021: SR 115.5 million) that are constructed on lands leased from the Saudi Authority for Industrial Cities and Technical Areas (MODON), the lease is renewable for a similar period with similar or with other terms as agreed upon between the concerned parties, except for the poles and towers factories, as they are constructed on a land owned by the Company with net book value amounting to SR 108.98 million as at 30 September 2022 (30 September 2021: SR 77.09 million). - d) The buildings of the subsidiary's factory with net book value amounting to SR 67 million as at 30 September 2022 (30 September 2021: SR 72 million) are constructed on a piece of land leased from the Royal Commission for Yanbu for 35 years, started on 5 Rabie Thani 1427H for a nominal annual lease.
+Rent is renewable for concessive periods with the same terms and other terms as agreed between relevant parties. - e) The Company has studied the impairment of its property, plant and equipment and the recoverable amount is accounted for as at 30 September 2022, based on the value-in-use for cash generating unit determined by the Group, which comprise of net operating assets of the sectors.
+When determining the value in use of the cash generating unit, the cash flows that were determined using the weighted average cost of capital for a five-year period were discounted at 7.26% rate before the calculation of Zakat until 2026, according to the estimated useful lives of the related plant and equipment.
+This study resulted in a decrease in the assets of two factories within the construction and electricity sectors (the vacuum structures factory and the electric power towers factory).
 Value-in-use calculation is impacted and is considered highly sensitive in case of change in the following key assumptions: - Future business plans and future performance improvements. - Discount rate used in cash flows estimates. - Sale prices and quantities.